zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 ### Query Transactions by a Lock Script

+The [indexer.TransactionCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/base/lib/indexer.js#L9) function of the @ckb-lumos/indexer package can be used to query transactions by specific query options (lock, type, argsLen, fromBlock, toBlock, order, skip) and returns the transactions as the result.

-The following example creates a new TransactionCollector to collect transactions for a specific lock script and returns the result with status.
+The following example creates a new TransactionCollector to collect transactions for a specific lock script and returns the transactions with status.

 Example: